NCAR/xdev/site/pages/about.md

   transitioned into software engineering with a specialty in working with scientists to develop Python-based solutions to their workflows.
-- **Brian Bonnlander**: Brian is a computer scientist with a specialty in machine learning and a strong motivation to provide high-level tooling to provide high-level data analysis tools that allow scientists to focus on science, rather than software engineering.
+- **Brian Bonnlander**: Brian is a computer scientist with a specialty in machine learning and a strong motivation to provide high-level data analysis tools that allow scientists to focus on science, rather than software engineering.
 - **Michael Levy**: Mike is a software engineer working on the Community Earth System Model (CESM), where his main task is to develop and maintain the [Marine Biogeochemistry Library](https://marbl-ecosys.github.io/)